 The SBWIB has implemented several initiatives and strategies to support strategic coenrollment of job seekers with core, one-stop, and broader system partners.
-Provision of referrals to and coordination of activities with other programs and services involving those within the one-stop delivery system and when appropriate, other workforce development programs, include: System Coordination via The One-Stop Operator Function: The AJCC Operator/OSO is responsible for on-going training, supporting communication within and among sites, delivering staff training across all agencies, and promoting consistent, coordinated, and quality service.
-In its Operator role, ProPath, Inc. convenes AJCC and system partners regularly.
+Provision of referrals to and coordination of activities with other programs and services involving those within the one-stop delivery system and when appropriate, other workforce development programs, include:

+System Coordination via the One-Stop Operator Function: The AJCC/One-Stop Operator is responsible for on-going training, supporting communication within and among sites, delivering staff training across all agencies, and promoting consistent, coordinated, and quality service.
+In its Operator role, ProPath, Inc. regularly convenes AJCC and system partners.
 The meetings, along with day-to-day communications, provide a platform for discussing shared customers, co-enrollment, and coordinated case management.

-Coordination of Referrals: Through the Los Angeles Basin Regional Planning Unit (LABRPU), the SBWIB participates in a Regional Co-Enrollment Workgroup representing all seven workforce boards in Los Angeles County.
-The workgroup has developed policies and best practices, created a common application form and outlined co-case management expectations to strengthen outcomes for co-enrolled participants.
-These strategies have already been implemented across multiple programs and SBWIB plans to explore ways to expand these practices for further programming and new partners.
-For example, the SBWIB recently partnered with the Los Angeles County General Relief Opportunities for Work Program (Grow) to implement pre-apprenticeship and apprenticeship referrals to the SBWIB's Construction and Utilities Pathways Program (CUPP).
+Coordination of Referrals: Through the Los Angeles Basin Regional Planning Unit (LABRPU), the SBWIB participated in a Regional Co-Enrollment Workgroup representing all seven workforce boards in Los Angeles County.
+The workgroup developed policies and best practices, created a common application form and outlined co-case management expectations to strengthen outcomes for co-enrolled participants.
+These strategies have been utilized for regional projects, such as those funded under state Prison to Employment (P2E) grants.

 Clearly Defined Responsibilities: Each partner is responsible for making appropriate referrals, providing sufficient documentation for participant files, and tracking referrals.
-Referrals, and resulting co-enrollment outcomes, are reported to the OSO on a regular basis.

 Cross-Training: The SBWIB and the local workforce system's commitment to cross-training helps support common case management and promote opportunities for strategic co-enrollments.
-Cross-training occurs through regular convenings and scheduled training.
+Cross-training occurs through regular convenings and scheduled training sessions.

-SBWIB/Re-Entry Co-enrollment Strategy: FOLA and Inglewood comprehensive AJCC staff co-facilitate regular information sessions in which clients are assessed and appropriate service referrals are considered based on their supervision status (parole vs. probation), risk factors, and client-requested services.
+SBWIB/Re-Entry Co-enrollment Strategy: FOLA and Inglewood comprehensive AJCC staff co-facilitate regular information sessions in which clients are assessed and appropriate service referrals are considered based on job seekers' supervision status (parole vs. probation), risk factors, and client-requested services.
 These factors play a part in determining which grant or multiple grants are suitable for co-enrollment.